 The belief of black cats bringing misfortune is ridiculous, in fact, it feels as if it’s a reflection of our own society.

 People also happen to resent black cats just because they happen to be cats.
-The hatred of cats themselves runs into a very different topic and origin, but it’s still to be brought up.
+The hatred of cats themselves runs into a very different topic and origin, but it’s still important to factor.

 Cats are typically described as a selfish and spiteful species.
-They aren’t as outgoing and trustful as dogs but nobody thinks to consider that, perhaps, cats have boundaries.
+They aren’t as outgoing and trustworthy as dogs, but nobody stops to think and consider that, perhaps, cats have boundaries.

-People only tend to prefer dogs because they are ‘more friendly,’ but maybe dogs just tolerate it more, and not all dogs, either.
+People only tend to prefer dogs because they are ‘more friendly,’ but maybe dogs just tolerate it more, yet not all dogs, either.

 If you’ve ever seen one of those absolutely outraged chihuahuas, there’s a reason why they’re so upset.

-But in all seriousness (and on topic), let’s use National Black Cat day to remember that they’re just cute little animals, not a sign that your day will go badly.
+But in all seriousness (and back on topic), let’s use National Black Cat day to remember that cats are just cute little animals, not a sign that your day will go badly.
 Happy Halloween!